Dyoh0/chalkboard/README.md

 ### D2
 For D2, I did the CSS for some pages and added responsiveness to others.

+### D3
+For D3, I implemented the signup, login, and logout functionalities.

 ## Minjae

 ### D0